 Matt has conducted numerous high-stakes internal investigations for clients ranging from Fortune 500 companies to state agencies, focusing on issues including employee misconduct, vendor fraud, and company expenditures and related internal controls.
 Matt first gained renown for leading fair and effective investigations during his six-year term as New Jersey's State Comptroller.

-A former federal prosecutor, Matt has successfully argued numerous cases to verdict and has litigated a wide range of complex civil and criminal cases.
+A former federal prosecutor and seasoned trial lawyer, Matt has successfully argued numerous cases to verdict and has litigated a wide range of complex civil and criminal cases.
 He also is a skilled appellate advocate, having successfully argued multiple appeals before the Supreme Court of New Jersey.